Mega-JC/pygame-ce/docs/reST/ref/sdl2_video.rst

    rotate and resize when drawn unto a :class:`Renderer` (an object that manages a rendering context inside a :class:`Window`) on most GPUs.

    Since textures are stored in GPU video memory, they aren't as easy to modify as the image data of :class:`pygame.Surface` objects, which reside in RAM.

    Textures can be modified in 2 ways:

-      * By drawing other textures unto them, which is achieved by marking them as "target" textures, and temporarily setting them as the rendering target of their Renderer object.
+      * By drawing other textures unto them, achieved by marking them as "target" textures and setting them as the rendering target of their Renderer object (if properly configured and supported).

       * By updating them with a Surface.
          **WARNING:** This is a slow operation, as it requires image data to be uploaded from RAM to VRAM, a generally slow process.

    .. staticmethod:: from_surface

       | :sl:`Create a texture from an existing surface`